-- 1. Guests from other schools may be invited.
+- 1. Guests of an opposite gender from other schools may be invited.
 The number may be limited. - 2.
 Students who attend the event must attend classes on that day. - 3.
 Dress must follow the specific prom dress code.

 STUDENT COUNCIL